zaks276/frontend-mentor-challenges/interactive-rating-component-main/README.md

 ### Useful resources

 -   [CSS Animation - Button with Sliding Background](https://codepen.io/Chen0682/pen/Rveoom) - This guide thought me how to implement the submit button transition animation.
--   [CSS Animations](https://www.w3schools.com/css/css3_animations.asp) - This is a helpful and simple introduction into CSS Animation.
+-   [CSS Animations](https://www.w3schools.com/css/css3_animations.asp) - This is a helpful and simple introduction into CSS Animations.
 -   [How To Create a Flip Card With CSS](https://www.w3schools.com/howto/howto_css_flip_card.asp) - This guide was the inspiration for my flip animation  on displaying the thank you block.

 ## Author